 On July 21st, 2022, employees in every department at Trico LivingWell took part in Second Wind Dreams’ Virtual Dementia Tour, meant to help staff understand the difficulties experienced by a person with dementia.
 The simulation allows employees an eye-opening opportunity to fully understand what residents with dementia are experiencing as they go about their day-to-day lives.
 The goal is to inspire empathy in employees interacting with residents and to reduce frustration and tension between staff and residents.

 Especially critical to the simulation was ensuring that each and every staff member, regardless of department, participated in the activity.
-While dementia training is often reserved for health care aides, the seven dimensions of wellness extend beyond just healthcare, and all of the staff at Trico LivingWell will be equipped to properly interact with and understand residents with dementia.
+At Trico LivingWell, all staff members will undergo training to properly interact with and understand residents with dementia, extending beyond healthcare aides to encompass the seven dimensions of wellness.

 Reactions to the Simulation